 - Marlpa (Companion) caring for our Elders (must be female)

-(posted: 29 January 2014.
+(posted: 12 August 2014.
 Closes: ongoing until further notice.)

 Kapululangu Aboriginal Women’s Law and Culture Centre is seeking the assistance of one or more grant-writing and fundraising specialists to volunteer with our dynamic team.

 If you have grant-writing and/or fundraising skills and experience, coupled with a keen passion to make a real difference for and with very remote Aboriginal people, then we’d like to hear from you.

 Your work will enable us to continue the work of our Women Elders to pass their cultural knowledge onto their Younger Generations thereby empowering them to have pride, resilience, courage, and determination, and thus health and wellbeing.
 Working with Kapululangu is a great way to make a real difference to Aboriginal people’s lives.